-The Taylor Memorial Learning Resource Center houses significant print and audiovisual collections.
-Most are searchable on and off campus.
-A library of credible Internet sources is also available, to expedite the research process.
-The LRC also houses public access computers.
-Through a network of national and regional library systems, the library has access to books, journal articles and A-V material not currently available in the library.
-The library provides 24-hour-a-day, seven-day-a-week reference service via Q&A NJ.
+The Taylor Memorial Learning Resource Center houses significant print and audiovisual collections which are searchable using the library's online catalog.
+A wide range of databases as well as e-books, audio books, and video material can be accessed on the library's website.
+The library also has a number of public access computers and provides loaner laptops for students.
+Materials not currently available from the college's library can be borrowed through inter-library loan.
+The library provides 24 hours/day, 7 days/week reference service via Q&ANJ.
 The library staff is trained in research techniques and is always available to assist students.